wushenrong/legacy-puyo-tools/README.md

 ## Why

-The [Puyo Text Editor][puyo-text-editor] can already do what `legacy-puyo-tools` does and is the inspiration of this tool, but there are advantages to rewriting it in Python:
+The [Puyo Text Editor][puyo-text-editor] can already do what `legacy-puyo-tools` does and is the inspiration of this tool, but there are advantages to rewrite it in Python:

 [puyo-text-editor]: https://github.com/nickworonekin/puyo-text-editor

 - Better cross compatibility with Linux.
-- Don't have to update the language version every time it becomes End of Life.
+- Easier migration when upgrade away from end of life language versions.
 - Avoids the rigidness of using a pure object-oriented design.

 ## License